facebookarchive/f8DeveloperConferenceApp/README.markdown

 ### Parse App Setup ###

 1. Go to your [Parse Dashboard](https://parse.com/apps) and create a new Parse app.
-2. Write down your new Parse application id and client key.
+2. Copy your new Parse application id and client key.
 You will need these later.
 Remember that you can always get your keys from your app's Settings page.
 3. Locate the `data` folder in your local clone of the repo.
 Here you will find `GeneralInfo.json`, `Message.json`, `Room.json`, `Slot.json`, `Speaker.json`, and `Talk.json` .
 These can be imported into your brand new Parse app.
 4. Go to your app's Data Browser, and click on the "Import" button.
 Choose `GeneralInfo.json` and give your new class the name "GeneralInfo".
 Repeat this for each of the json files in the `data` folder, giving them the appropriate class name.
 5. When the data is imported, images files are not brought over.
 We've provided images for the `Room` icons that you can use.
 To add these: